B.A. Macalester College (2011)

 M.A.
 University of Colorado (2014)

-Grace's research at Stanford focuses on the archaeology of Greece in the first millennium BCE.
-Her dissertation investigates social differentiation and economic inequality in Geometric through Classical Crete and incorporates both household archaeology and evidence from archaeological survey.Public archaeology remains important to her, and she is co-coordinator of the Stanford Archaeology Center's school outreach program.
-She is also serving as the Senior Digital Humanities Graduate Fellow at CESTA, Stanford's Center for Spatial and Textual Analysis, for the 2019-2020 school year.
+Grace's research at Stanford focuses on the archaeology and social history of Greece in the first millennium BCE.
+Her dissertation investigates social differentiation and economic inequality in Geometric through Classical Crete and incorporates both household archaeology and evidence from archaeological survey.Public archaeology remains important to her, and was co-coordinator of the Stanford Archaeology Center's school outreach program for three years.
+She served as the Senior Digital Humanities Graduate Fellow at CESTA, Stanford's Center for Spatial and Textual Analysis, for the 2019-2020 academic year.

 Grace is an active field archaeologist and has worked in Israel, Cyprus, and the American Southwest.
 She is currently involved in three archaeological projects in Greece: the Anavlochos Excavations in East Crete (area supervisor and ceramic analyst), the Bays of Eastern Attica Regional Survey (co-director of intensive survey), and the Western Argolid Regional Project (publication team).